 - Being a Scrum Master does not entail, and should never entail, enforcing processes.

-- Scrum is not designed for bean counters, although some metrics are helpful in understanding the health of a Scrum Team.
-Generally, insisting that the team achieve specific KPI, e. g. forecasts vs. velocity, does not help.
+- Scrum is not designed for bean counters, although some metrics help understand a Scrum Team's health.
+Generally, insisting that the team achieve specific KPI, e. g. forecasts vs. velocity does not help.

 Scrum doesn’t elaborate on the process that enables a Product Owner to add valuable, usable, and feasible work items such as features to the Product Backlog.
-Product discovery using the Design Thinking, Lean Startup, or Lean UX frameworks help, but in any case a good Scrum Master will want the Scrum Team to be a part of this process (whether by participating in user interviews or running experiments).
+Product discovery using the Design Thinking, Lean Startup, or Lean UX frameworks help.
+Still, in any case, a good Scrum Master will want the Scrum Team to be a part of this process (whether by participating in user interviews or running experiments).

 Product Backlog Refinement and Estimation

 The second set of the Scrum Master theses focuses on the importance of the Product Backlog refinement:

 - Product Backlog refinement and estimation are essential tasks for every Scrum Team.
 Although the Product Owner (at least officially) is in charge of keeping the Product Backlog at ‘peak value delivery,’ they need the assistance of the entire Scrum Team to do so.

 - A cross-functional — be it distributed or co-located — Scrum Team working independently of other teams is an ideal scenario.
 The reality is that most Scrum Teams will often be dependent upon deliveries from other teams (e.g., API endpoints) and deliverables from the UX or UI people if those are not embedded within a Scrum Team.

 - There are two essential ingredients for good Scrum Team performance: